 Register

-While this event is complimentary, we kindly request that you inform us of any changes to your RSVP as a courtesy to Clyde & Co as our host and also to others who may wish to have attended the event.
+While this event is complimentary, we kindly request that you inform us of any changes to your RSVP as a courtesy to both our panelists and other potential attendees.
 Timely notification of any changes ensures efficient planning and helps us maintain the quality of our events.
 Please note that unexplained absences or repeated no-shows to FACL BC events may affect your ability to attend future complimentary events.

 ___________________________________________________